-Freddie Mac: Average long-term US mortgage rate edged higher to 6.39% this week
+The average long-term US mortgage rate rose to 6.39% this week, Freddie Mac says

-LOS ANGELES (AP) — The average long-term U.S. mortgage rate edged higher this week after a two-week drop, a modest move in line with a mostly moderate shift in home loan rates in recent weeks.
+LOS ANGELES (AP) — The average long-term U.S. mortgage rate edged higher this week after a two-week drop, a modest move in line with a mostly moderate shift in home-loan rates in recent weeks.

 Mortgage buyer Freddie Mac said Thursday that the average rate on the benchmark 30-year home loan rose to 6.39% from 6.35% last week.
 The average rate a year ago was 5.25%.